Strategies for managing architectural technical debt that DON’T work

 Effectively managing ATD involves bridging the gap between the current state of the architecture and its ideal state.
 The initial step towards this goal is to inventory the debt, creating a comprehensive visual map of the system's architecture.

-Ideally, this is achieved using a tool that automatically discovers and monitors components, dependencies, and APIs within your system by directly interfacing with your infrastructure.
-Such a tool would provide a clear overview of your backend software platform's condition, even in the absence of detailed Open API documentation from your developers.
+Ideally, this is achieved using tools that automatically discover and monitor components, dependencies, and APIs within your system by directly interfacing with your infrastructure and capturing full-stack telemetry from production sessions.

 Regular architectural design reviews yield two primary benefits:

-- They enable you to proactively identify, evaluate, and prioritize areas of the system that require re-architecture and standardization.
-In essence, this approach embodies the 'Boy Scout Rule'—leave the codebase better than you found it—allowing for incremental repayment of technical debt alongside other development tasks, such as adding new features or fixing bugs.
+(2) They enable you to proactively identify, evaluate, and prioritize areas of the system that require re-architecture and standardization.
+In essence, this approach embodies the 'Boy Scout Rule': leave the codebase better than you found it, allowing for incremental repayment of technical debt alongside other development tasks, such as adding new features or fixing bugs.

 Good system stewardship is rarely rewarded, recognized, or taught, however it means the difference between a team that thrives over decades and one that repeatedly faces code bankruptcy, rewrites, and frustration.